Noone2018b/SteamCMD-Syno-Guide/readme.md

 * Check the file size in the target directory.

 Note: in quick testing it's not clear if SteamCMD picks up partially downloaded content if interrupted.
 One would hope so, but it may not - TBC.
+EDIT: after some quick seraching, it seems like SteamCMD can't resume partial downloads, sigh.
+A manual work-around is probably to go low-level, and pull game `depots` individually, or set-up a cache server as discussed below.

+## Download location

+The `<gameDIR>` passed to SteamCMD is used to dump all the game files.
+For acutally running the game on another machine via Steam, this will need to be moved/renamed "correctly" - i.e. to the directory Steam expects.
+This is given in the app info.

+A quick way to check this is:

+`./steamcmd.sh +app_info_print ${GAME_APP_ID} +quit | awk -F'"' '/installdir/ {print $4}'`

+Which should provide the correct directory name, as it should appear in the usual Steam Library installation location (e.g. `/Steam/steamapps/common/<gameDIR>`)

+(Line curtesy of [mdeguzis/ProfessorKaos64's SteamCMD-wrapper](https://github.com/mdeguzis/steamcmd-wrapper), see more notes below on using this script directly.)

+## Installation on your gaming PC

+Simply copy the game to the Steam Library (e.g. `~/Steam/steamapps/common/<gameDIR>`) on your gaming machine, making sure that the game dir is correctly named.
+Then hit "install" in Steam, and it should pick up the existing files and get things ready to play.

+Note that this seems to work OK without the app manifest (.acf file), but you may want to copy this over too.
+They live in the root

 # Options & additions